ggerganov/llama.cpp/README.md

 This significantly outperforms llama.cpp by up to 11.69x while retaining model accuracy.

 ## Feature
-PowerInfer is a fast and easy-to-use inference engine for deploying LLM locally.
+PowerInfer is a high-speed and easy-to-use inference engine for deploying LLM locally.
 Interestingly, we observe that in ReLU LLM, every neuron is an expert!
 And a small subset of neurons consistently contributes to the output.
 PowerInfer is fast with:

-- Exploiting the high locality in LLM infernece
+- Exploiting the high locality in LLM inference
 - Neuron-aware hybrid CPU/GPU sparse operator
 - Neuron granularity offloading

 PowerInfer is flexible and easy to use with:

 - Integration with popular [ReLU-sparse models](https://huggingface.co/SparseLLM)
-- Low-latency serving locally with single consumer-grade GPU
+- Low-latency serving locally with one single consumer-grade GPU

 PowerInfer supports the following models:

 - Falcon-40B model
 - Llama family models

-The SparseLLM Team is currently converting the Mistral-7B model to a sparser version.
-Stay tuned!
+Now PowerInfer supports the following architectures:

+- Intel CPU with AVX2 instructions
+- Nvidia GPU